 International Tower Hill Mines Ltd. ("ITH" or the "Company") consists of ITH and its wholly-owned subsidiaries Tower Hill Mines, Inc. ("TH Alaska") (an Alaska corporation), Tower Hill Mines (US) LLC ("TH US") (a Colorado limited liability company), and Livengood Placers, Inc. ("LPI") (a Nevada corporation).
 The Company is in the business of acquiring, exploring and evaluating mineral properties, and either joint venturing or developing these properties further or disposing of them when the evaluation is completed.
 The Company currently holds or has the right to acquire interests in a development stage project in Alaska referred to as the "Livengood Gold Project" or the "Project".
 The Company has not yet begun extraction of mineralization from the deposit or reached commercial production.
-The Company has a 100% interest in the Livengood Gold Project, which as of December 31, 2023, has proven and probable reserves of 430.1 million tonnes at an average grade of 0.65 g/tonne (9.0 million ounces) based on a gold price of \$1,680 per ounce and a measured and indicated mineral resource, exclusive of mineral reserves, of 274.51 million tonnes at an average grade of 0.52 g/tonne (4.62 million ounces), based on a gold price of \$1,650 per ounce, both as reported in the Technical Report Summary attached as Exhibit 96.1 to the Company's Annual Report on Form 10-K/A for the year ended December 31, 2022, filed with the SEC on October 17, 2023.
+The Company has a 100% interest in the Livengood Gold Project, which as of December 31, 2024, has proven and probable reserves of 430.1 million tonnes at an average grade of 0.65 g/tonne (9.0 million ounces) based on a gold price of \$1,680 per ounce and a measured and indicated mineral resource, exclusive of mineral reserves, of 274.51 million tonnes at an average grade of 0.52 g/tonne (4.62 million ounces), based on a gold price of \$1,650 per ounce, both as reported in the Technical Report Summary attached as Exhibit 96.1 to the Company's Annual Report on Form 10-K/A for the year ended December 31, 2022, filed with the SEC on October 17, 2023.
 A more complete description of the Livengood Gold Project, including detailed presentation of resources and reserves, is set forth in Part I, Item 2.
-Properties of the Company's Annual Report on Form 10-K for the year ended December 31, 2023 filed with the SEC on March 8, 2024.
+Properties of the Company's Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on October 17, 2023.
+A more complete description of the Livengood Bold Project, including detailed presentation of resources and reserves, is set forth in Part I, Item 2.
+Properties of the Company's Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on October 17, 2023.
+A more complete description